Conolly Coane Lt. 62d Grenrs, his signature from a regimental paylist dated Verchères, Québec, 25 February 1777

 Dear Sir: I am favoured with yours of the 20th.
 Feby. inclosing a letter from Lieutt.
 Coune of the 62nd Regiment to Genl.
 Howe.
 I shall send in the letter and shall have no objection to his Exchange, if Genl.
 Howe consents.

 Apparently, Coane's application to the British command was unsuccessful.
-But thankfully, Coane apparently had an important friend who could write and be heard.
-In a letter to the rebel Congressional Board of War dated Philadelphia, Pennsylvania, 19 June 1780 (M247), his friend Doctor Shield wrote:
+But thankfully, Coane had an unexpected and important friend who could write and be heard.
+In a letter to the rebel Congressional Board of War dated Philadelphia, Pennsylvania, 19 June 1780 (National Archives and Records Administration, M247), his friend Doctor Francis Shield wrote:

 The Board of War wasted no time in forwarding Shield's plea to Washington, along with the following letter, dated the War Office 20 June 1780 (George Washington Papers):